 The job is a collaboration with the Director, Producer, Set Decorator and other members of the production to physically express their stylistic and aesthetic requirements.
 The Property Manager is responsible for the set up and organization of the props and smaller set pieces and may supervise their stage crew.

-~ For more information on PROPS, contact
+~ For more information on PROPS and PROPERTIES, contact